Sheep-y/trpg-dnd-4e-db/README.md

 * Item: Split into 4 categories (Item, Weapon, Implement, and Armor).
 Add Type column.
 * Companion: Size and Type.
 * Monster: Size and Type.
 * Terrain: Group and Level.
-Combine with Trap for better mobile layout.
+Combine with Trap to control category count.

 Many existing columns are also enhanced or corrected, such as multi-source classes.